hoseadevops/Renzo-Protocol-online-test/checklist.md

 	- collateralTokens.pop() (contracts/RestakeManager.sol#276)
 Reference: https://github.com/crytic/slither/wiki/Detector-Documentation#costly-operations-inside-a-loop
 INFO:Detectors:
+AccessControlUpgradeable.__AccessControl_init_unchained() (@openzeppelin/contracts-upgradeable/access/AccessControlUpgradeable.sol#55-56) is never used and should be removed
+AccessControlUpgradeable._setRoleAdmin(bytes32,bytes32) (@openzeppelin/contracts-upgradeable/access/AccessControlUpgradeable.sol#221-225) is never used and should be removed
+AccessControlUpgradeable._setupRole(bytes32,address) (@openzeppelin/contracts-upgradeable/access/AccessControlUpgradeable.sol#212-214) is never used and should be removed
 Address.functionCall(address,bytes) (@openzeppelin/contracts/utils/Address.sol#89-91) is never used and should be removed Address.functionCallWithValue(address,bytes,uint256) (@openzeppelin/contracts/utils/Address.sol#118-120) is never used and should be removed
 Address.functionDelegateCall(address,bytes) (@openzeppelin/contracts/utils/Address.sol#170-172) is never used and should be removed